rebecalvarezc/weatherapp/README.md

 ## Lessons Learned
 In this project I learned about REST APIs and how to access and use the data they provide.
 I also familiarized myself with the APIs documentation and I applied and learn a lot abut the datetime library in python.
-Finally, I notice that the app runs a bit slow as it has to access the API everytime, so for a more efficient project, the data should be fecth and stored in a databased and then used in the app.
+Finally, I notice that the app runs a bit slow as it has to access the API everytime, so for a more efficient project, the data should be fetched first and then stored in a database and finally used in the app.

 ## Run Locally